luxfi/standard/LLM.md

 │                            │                                                            │
 │                            ▼                                                            │
 │                     70% Trading Fees                                                    │
-│                     to GLP Holders                                                      │
+│                     to LLP Holders                                                      │
 │                                                                                         │
 └─────────────────────────────────────────────────────────────────────────────────────────┘
 ```